cavaliercoder/go-sigfox/README.md

 # go-sigfox

-A Go packag for interfacing with the SigFox IoT network.
+A Go package for interfacing with the SigFox IoT network.